WreckitHUN/IndustrySimulation/README.md

    ```bash
    pip install -r requirements.txt
    ```
 5. Install Live Server extension in VS Code.
-After that in the FrontEnd folder just run the index.html file.
+After that in the FrontEnd folder just run the index.html file on the installed live Server.

 Once you've completed these steps, you'll be all set to use the simulation.
 Of course we still need a controlling device such as a PLC or microcontroller.
 The following section will guide you through setting up the project with a `CODESYS` soft PLC.